-Damodhar Kunda trekking is located in upper Mustang region, isolated trek trail located at an altitude of 4890m and very famous for Hindu and Buddhist pilgrimage destination.
-Damodhar Kunda trekking is located in Rain shadow areas north of Annapurna region of Nepal.
+Damodhar Kunda trekking is located in the upper Mustang region, isolated trek trail located at an altitude of 4890m and very famous for Hindu and Buddhist pilgrimage destination.
+Damodhar Kunda trekking is located in Rainshadow areas north of the Annapurna region of Nepal.

 Lo-Mangthang – the capital of Mustang district, beautiful Damodar Kunda lakes, Holy and ancient caves, Amazing Kaligandaki river gorges, Lifestyles of Mustang People, great Himalayan panorama including Dhaulagiri family as well as Nilgiri and other hundreds of Border Himalaya, Saligram Fossils hunting and more